AirGateway/airgateway-web/_posts/2019-12-19-airgateway-midoco-and-umbrella-announce-ndc-partnership.md

 AirGateway’s CEO and founder Jorge Diaz: “This three-parts collaboration, brings together the three legs of corporate travel, meaning airline content, traveler profiles, and reporting, proving that NDC and direct-distribution strategies are possible, bringing real innovation to the travel distribution industry while enabling a fully-functional channel totally independent of the established GDS-based channel”.

+Steffen Faradi, Managing Director of MIDOCO states: “We see MIDOCO as NDC enabler.
+Our software suite MIDOCO Mid-office and Umbrella Faces are success factors for establishing NDC as booking channel in Travel Management Companies.
+We enable travel agents to integrate new technology in existing procedures allowing parallel use of booking sources.
+NDC booking can now be processed easily in the accustomed manner.”

 ### About AirGateway

 AirGateway GmbH is a Berlin-based B2B airline distribution company connecting airlines with corporate, leisure, offline and online travel agents.
 AirGateway state-of-the-art technology enables airlines and travel agents to enhance their retailing channels bringing rich content, dynamic pricing, and ancillary services as defined by IATA’s New Distribution Capability standard.